Dragon8oy/mollusc-themes/README.md

 ## Tweaks:
  - Add /sbin to $PATH with ~/.bashrc
+ - Set gsettings values

 ## To-do:
  - Make update-yaru command use Yaru's bootstrap.sh
  - Add installer script
- - List extensions
  - Add pending kernel updates to motd, add arguement to kernel-notify for it
  - Add more customisation to dotfile repo
  - Add a GRUB splash screen to dotfiles
  - Add dash to dock config to repo and customisation list
  - Add nautilus config
- - Add script to install all of the files
  - Add screenshots and reorganise README
  - Add firewall rules
  - Add links to other yaru, grub theme and extensions
- - Use gsettings to set interface settings (org.gnome.desktop.interface)
+ - Add user to sudo
+ - Add user icon

 ## Licensing:
  - Fonts contained in `Components/Fonts/` are licensed under `Creative Commons Attribution-ShareAlike 3.0 Unported`, a copy of this is stored in `Components/Fonts/LICENSE.txt`